2023 Best Rehabilitation Professions Bachelor's Degree Schools in Michigan

 The average amount in student loans that rehabilitation majors at WMU take out while working on their Bachelor's Degree is $21,692.

-Full Rehabilitation & Therapeutic Professions at Western Michigan University Report
+Read full report on Rehabilitation & Therapeutic Professions at Western Michigan University

-With a ranking of #6, Central Michigan University did quite well on this year’s best schools for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+Central Michigan University did quite well in this year’s ranking of the best places for rehabilitation and therapeutic professions students to get a bachelor’s degree.
+It came in at #6 on the list.
 Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.

 Rehabilitation majors at Central Michigan take out an average of $26,333 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $245.